isomerpages/nlb-exhibitions/_punggolstories/1a-punggolstories-about.md

         <p>The <em>Punggol Stories</em> trail comprises Words That Move (Level 1 Stories Come Alive Room), The Lens of Literature (Level 3 Sing Lit) and an exhibition at Singaporium (Level 4) of the Punggol Regional Library.</p>

         <p style="border-width:3px; border-style:solid; border-color:#000000; padding: 1em;">Do you have a Punggol story to tell?
 Post them on social media using the hashtag #PunggolStories<br><br>
-        You can also volunteer as a library guide to lead" tours of the Punggol Stories trail.
+        You can also volunteer as a library guide to lead tours of the Punggol Stories trail.
 Sign up at <a href="https://www.nlb.gov.sg/volunteers/">www.nlb.gov.sg/volunteers/</a> (choose 'Punggol Regional Library' as the venue)</p>

         </div>
     </div>